datacenter/aci-tac-scripts/APIC Websocket Starter/README.md

 # APIC Websocket Starter

-Script to quickly instantiate APIC Query Subscriptions (via Web Sockets) for testing/etc.
+Script to quickly instantiate APIC Query Subscriptions (via Web Sockets) for testing, monitoring and/or troubleshooting and isolation.

 ## Quickstart